- Irritable Bowel Syndrome

 Premenstrual syndrome (PMS)

 PMS can affect a woman for as long as two weeks a month.
-Which means half of the cycle.
+Which means half of a woman’s life whilst menstruating.
 Symptoms can range from bad cramps, bloating to mood swings, depression and anxiety.

 Dietary changes and supplementation can make a big difference in the quality of life and symptom management.